Correlator with tensor currents and two masses at two loops

 In this article, we present the first complete analytical calculation of (axial-)tensor two-point correlators at NLO, with two massive quarks and full momentum dependence.
 Furthermore, we estimate the scale uncertainties and compare our numerical results with those obtained in the lattice QCD study of Ref.~\cite{Harrison:2024iad}.

-The remainder of this article is organized as follows.
+The remainder of this article is organised as follows.
 In \refsec{calc}, we provide details of our calculation and present the analytical results.
 In \refsec{num}, we give explicit numerical results for selected values of the quark masses and $q^2$.
-Our conclusions are summarized in \refsec{conc}.
+Our conclusions are summarised in \refsec{conc}.